pers2022/cnp/README.md

 - under extreme surveillance
 - privacy and information are disclosed for fun and for facilitating stalking, harassment and assualts.
 - frequently get drugged or put under various effects with other means
-- cannot get any proper information.
+- cannot get any proper information, not even some very basic information about my situation.
 Cannot get proper responses anywhere.

 ---